./ahmedhashim

 Reindexing Elasticsearch with Zero-Downtime

-First, create a new index with your updated mapping:
+Create a new index with the updated mapping:

 "settings": {